To make this website work, we log user data. By using Shephard's online services, you agree to our Privacy Policy, including cookie policy.

 In September 2023, Anduril acquired Blue Force Technologies and, with it, the design for the Fury, which was then pitched as a target drone.
 At the time of the acquisition, Anduril intended to upgrade the drone and instead pitch it towards this effort or the USMC's similar Penetrating Affordable Autonomous Collaborative Killer (PAACK-P) project.

 The pitch paid off.
 In January 2024, Anduril was one of the five companies selected by the USAF for the CCA.
-In April, GA-ASI was also selected to produce a production-representative CCA aircraft.
-To meet any potential CCA demand, in August 2024, Anduril announced it had raised $1.5 billion and planned to open a new factory dubbed the "Arsenal of Democracy".
+It and GA-ASI were selected three months later to produce a production-representative CCA.

 Boeing

+As highlighted by The War Zone, Kendall specifically mentioned Boeing's MQ-28 Ghost Bat as one potential entrant to the CCA programme despite Boeing's withdrawal from the USAF's Skyborg programme.
 In early October 2022, the Pentagon confirmed that it had acquired an MQ-28 for research and development purposes in cooperation with the USAF.
 Due to this level of cooperation with the USAF, perhaps unsurprisingly, in January 2024, Boeing was selected for the CCA programme.
 However, the company was not selected to continue in April 2024.

 GA-ASI